 Another unusual material the brand uses is seaweed.
 Sourced in Icelandic Fjords, the dried seaweed is crushed into a powder to later become a carbon-neutral and biodegradable fibre.
 The fabric is also treated with peppermint oil to keep it fresh for longer, reducing water waste.
 It can be used up to 20 times before you wash it due to its antibacterial properties, according to Amanda Parkes, the chief innovation officer and scientist.
 This collection was a huge success and they later introduced new colours.

-You can't expect anything less than super comfy and cosy clothes from a brand that focuses on loungewear.
-If you aren't sure about their alternative materials, we can assure they are as great for your skin as they are for the environment.
-The seaweed collection feels like soft cotton and has been treated with antibacterial peppermint oil as a finishing treatment to keep your garment fresher for longer - it doesn't smell like peppermint oil in case you were wondering (not sure how we would feel about that).
-The hoodies, track pants, shorts and sweatshirts are cosy and lightweight in a fabric that's similar to French Terry, made from a mix of recycled and organic cotton.
-As winter's just around the corner, Pangaia's now restocking their signature styles in a heavier fabric that has a more structured fit and a plush hand feel on the inside.
+You can't expect anything less than super comfy and cozy clothes from a brand that focuses on loungewear.
+If you aren't sure about their alternative materials, we can assure you they are as great for your skin as they are for the environment.
+The seaweed collection feels like soft cotton and has been treated with antibacterial peppermint oil as a finishing treatment to keep your garment fresher for longer - it doesn't smell like peppermint oil in case you were wondering.

-As if by now you still need any more reasons to shop at Pangaia, we're giving you a couple more: the brand's philanthropy actions.
+If you still need any more reasons to shop at Pangaia, we're giving you a couple more: the brand's philanthropic activity.
 Pangaia partnered up with SeaTrees, a blue-carbon (meaning carbon stored in coastal and marine systems) platform to plant one mangrove tree for each product sold.
 Just one mangrove tree can restore one ton of CO2.
-This action is currently taking place in Biak Island, Indonesia.
+This activity is currently taking place in Biak Island, Indonesia.

 They’re also working with Milkywire to raise awareness about the bee’s importance in our ecosystem.
-Besides launching the Bee The Change fund that has raised $46,265 so far and aims to protect and preserve pollinators species around the world, Pangaia created a collection of 3 t-shirts and is donating 10% of its proceeds to this same fund.
+Besides launching the Bee The Change fund that has raised $46,265 so far and aims to protect and preserve pollinator species around the world, Pangaia created a collection of 3 T-shirts and is donating 10% of its proceeds to this same fund.